sourcegraph/javascript-typescript-langserver/README.md

 This approach made it difficult to keep up with new features of TypeScript and implied that the server always uses a bundled TypeScript version, instead of the local TypeScript in `node_modules` like using the official (non-LSP) [`tsserver`](https://github.com/Microsoft/TypeScript/wiki/Standalone-Server-%28tsserver%29) allows.

 On top of that, over time we simplified our architecture for running language servers in the cloud at Sourcegraph which removed the necessity for this level of tight integration and control.
-[Theia's TypeScript language server](https://github.com/theia-ide/typescript-language-server) is a thinner wrapper around `tsserver`, which avoids these problems to some extend.
+[Theia's TypeScript language server](https://github.com/theia-ide/typescript-language-server) is a thinner wrapper around `tsserver`, which avoids these problems to some extent.
 [Our latest approach](https://github.com/sourcegraph/sourcegraph-typescript) of running a TypeScript language server in the cloud uses Theia's language server (and transitively `tsserver`) under the hood.

 However, since then our code intelligence evolved even further and is nowadays powered primarily by [LSIF](https://lsif.dev/), the _Language Server Index Format_.